SICKAG/sick_scan_xd/README.md

 1. If not yet done, install Visual Studio.
 Visual Studio 2019 Community or Professional Edition is recommended.

-2. If not yet done, install boost and pthread using Visual Studios package manager vcpkg:
+2. If not yet done, install boost, pthread and jsoncpp using Visual Studios package manager vcpkg:
    * Install vcpkg:
       * Download vcpkg-master.zip from https://github.com/microsoft/vcpkg/archive/master.zip and unzip to `c:\vcpkg`.
 Alternatively, run "git clone https://github.com/microsoft/vcpkg"
       * Install vcpkg by running the following commands: